 How Long do Veneers Last?

 Properly cared for, veneers can last for several years.
 Modern porcelain designs can easily last for 10 years or longer.
-Daily brushing and flossing are essential to preventing any decay or gum disease from forming on those teeth, as those infections can jeopardize the integrity of your smile.
+Daily brushing and flossing are essential to preventing any decay or gum disease from forming on those teeth, as those infections can jeopardise the integrity of your smile.

 Can Dental Veneers be Removed?